-Exeter Harriers, founded in 1904, is a flourishing Athletics Club with a membership of around 250.
+Exeter Harriers, founded in 1904, is a flourishing Athletics Club with a membership of nearly 400.

 Anyone aged 8 to 80 is welcome to come along and give athletics a try.
 The Club competes in various leagues across the region and also nationally.
 There are a variety of competitions available for athletes of any standard: from junior to senior level and even veteran as well as novices and developing young athletes.
-Harriers’ teams compete within the SW League (U13s upwards) as well as higher level Men Seniors, in the British Athletics League (BAL), and the UK Women’s League (UKWL).
+Harriers’ teams compete within the South West Athletics League (U13s upwards) and the Southern Athletics League.
 Competing is a great way to measure improved performance and every point helps the club to maintain its league positions.
 So, whether you’re looking to learn a new skill, get fit or meet new friends Exeter Harriers could be just the club for you!

 Latest from the Blog